 And, if you get your bike from a store, enquire about delivery options if you don’t have a truck or van to get it home.

 Assault Bike WODs

 There are a number of challenging workouts that you might want to try out with your new air bike.
-Here are some of our favourites.
+Here are some of our favorites.